Overview-- The Crown Jewel of Southern Nevada

 Bridge Mountain and Bridge Point, Dawn

 Calico Basin has several advantages.
 There is no fee to enter or to park, two peaks (New and Kraft) are almost within stone-throwing distance from the parking lot, and there is fee-free access to the Calico Hills, accessed by most visitors from the Scenic Drive.
 One disadvantage is the presence of private property that one must be careful to respect.
+Another is vandalism; despite the allure of a very early start, if your car is the only one around when you head out, it might be a target, just as mine was.

 To reach Calico Basin-- From Charleston Boulevard (Route 159) west of I-215 and Summerlin, turn onto the signed road to Calico Basin; this road is about one mile east of the entrance to the Scenic Drive in RRCNCA.
 Keep right when you reach the spur to Red Springs Picnic Area and soon bear left onto Sandstone Drive.
 Follow that road to its end; there is a large and obvious parking area on the left.
 The distance from 159 to the parking area is about two miles.